whisthq/whist/backend/infrastructure/README.md

 ### Adding New Resources

-When adding new public cloud resources, make sure to add them per-environment, and apply them per-environment in your code.
+When adding new public cloud resources, make sure to add them per-environment, and apply them per-environment in your code (when applicable).
 You can follow the existing structure for defining Terraform variables.
 If you need to add a new resource type or a new public cloud, please follow the structure of `public-cloud_resource/` unless the resource is global and can be built in to `/modules`.
+Note that **all** public cloud resources should be defined in Terraform, so that we can easily keep track of what the resources are, what they are used for, and who created them.

 Once you are done, you can check for Terraform code formatting with `terraform fmt -check` and you can validate your Terraform configuration with `terraform validate`.
 Lastly, you can use `terraform plan` to get a list of changes that will be made to the infrastructure.